 As a Teacher, Parent or Student, you may print a copy of sections, within reason, of our educational materials for non-commercial use only.
-Materials may also be purchased, and donations are accepted by our nonprofit organization, which is another way to support creation of educational materials and programs for our local communities.
+Materials may also be purchased, and donations are accepted by our nonprofit organization.

 With our Malama Kaho’olawe curriculum we learn from Kaho’olawe and how to become involved in projects that ‘heal at home.’

 The island of Kaho’olawe provides a unique opportunity to explore our connection to the ‘aina (land and sea).
 Without any of the trappings of modern civilization, the land reveals itself in a raw and beautiful way – the numerous rock remains of house sites, petrogyphs, and heiau(shrines) takes us back to a time when Hawai’ians lived harmoniously with the land and sea, growing ‘uala (sweet potato) in the uplands and harvesting fish from the island’s bountiful reefs.